Guled12345/SUMMATIVE-ASSIGNMENT---BUILD-DOMAIN-SPECIFIC-A-CHAT-BOT/README.md

 📂 2- DATASET
 The chatbot is trained on an education-related dataset that includes:

-📖 Textbooks & Lecture Notes: Extracted knowledge from academic sources.
+📖 Textbooks & Lecture Notes - Extracted knowledge from academic sources.

-📚 FAQs & Study Materials: Frequently asked student questions and their answers.
+📚 FAQs & Study Materials - Frequently asked student questions and their answers.

-📜 Wikipedia & Open Educational Resources: General knowledge and explanations.
+📜 Wikipedia & Open Educational Resources - General knowledge and explanations.

 👉 To train the chatbot on a new dataset, place it in the data/ folder and modify preprocessing scripts in src/.